sudhanshujha/Store-Mart/README.md

-# CS6314-WPL-eCommerceProject
+# Store Mart

 #### This is an e-commerce application for a Furniture Store developed using MongoDB, Express.js, Angular.js and Node.js (MEAN Stack).

-### Title: Online Furniture Store

-### Website Name: The Furniture Mart

-### Project in action

 ### Description:

-The project is “The Furniture Mart” web application which provides a platform for buying and selling of furniture like Bookshelf, Mattress and Bed etc.
+The project is “Store Mart” web application which provides a platform for buying and selling of furniture like Bookshelf, Mattress and Bed etc.
 Assumptions:
 Admin account is pre-created.